shrieyaasj/cse15l-lab-reports/lab1.md

    bash: cd: lecture1/messages/en-us.txt: Not a directory
    ~~~
    The working directory was /home <br>
-   We got that output since we cannot change directories to a file <br>
+   We got that error message since we cannot change directories to a file <br>
    It is an error since it cannot navigate to a file <br>